autodesk-platform-services/data-exchange-samples/2.Access_Data/samples/README.md

     ![](././data.exchange.downloader/img/screenshot.png)

 2. [data.exchange.explorer](./data.exchange.explorer) - a more complex web app extending the sample (with the same name) from Tutorial #1 sample pack.
-Added the ability to get the stats on assets and relationships related to visualized exchange in the Forge Viewer context, as well as download them for further client side processing:
+Added the ability to get the stats on assets and relationships related to visualized exchange in the APS Viewer context, as well as download them for further client side processing:

     ![](./data.exchange.explorer/img/screenshot.png)